ruby2js/ruby2js/README.md

 * `Array(x)` becomes `Array.from(x)`
 * `.inject(n) {}` becomes `.reduce(() => {}, n)`

-Finally, keyword arguments and optional keyword arguments will be mapped to parameter detructuring.
+Keyword arguments and optional keyword arguments will be mapped to parameter destructuring.

+Classes defined with a `method_missing` method will emit a `Proxy` object for each instance that will forward calls.
+Note that in order to forward arguments, this proxy will return a function that will need to be called, making it impossible to proxy attributes/getters.
+As a special accommodation, if the `method_missing` method is defined to only accept a single parameter it will be called with only the method name, and it is free to return either values or functions.

 ES2016 support
 ---